leonoel/missionary/doc/tutorials/rx_comparison.md

-# Comparison to RxJava
+# Comparison to RxJava (InfoQ guide)

 *Note*: Please read the guides for tasks and flows before reading this one.

 [RxJava](https://github.com/ReactiveX/RxJava) is a popular library providing a reactive streams implementation.
-We're going to walk through some examples from an [infoq guide](http://web.archive.org/web/20200807102627/https://www.infoq.com/articles/rxjava-by-example/) to compare an RxJava `Observable` to a missionary flow.
+We're going to walk through some examples from an [InfoQ guide](http://web.archive.org/web/20200807102627/https://www.infoq.com/articles/rxjava-by-example/) to compare an RxJava `Observable` to a missionary flow.
 To follow along grab the latest version of missionary and

 ```clj
 (require '[missionary.core :as m])